GHOST-Aram/mongoose-models-with-types/README.md

 - Add both instance methods and virtual properties supported by Typescript on the same schema.

-The following sarrounding topics are beyond the scope of this article:
+The following surrounding topics are beyond the scope of this article:
 - Handling client requests
 - Processing user inputs.
 - Connection to the database.
 - Saving documents to the database.
 - Accessing data from the database.

+This article does not cover any of the above topics.
 You do not need knowledge on any of the above topics to learn from this article.
 Howover, if you are interested in learning about them, you can do so from other articles on the internet.

 ## Target Audience
 This article is aimed at the following audience:
-- Beginner backend development learners
+- Beginner backend and fullstack development learners
 - JavaScript developers migrating to Typescript
-- Any web developer interested in learning how to add types to mongoose models.
+- Any developer interested in learning how to add types to mongoose models.

 ## Prerequisites
-This is not an introductory tutorial to Typescript, MongoDB Mongoose.
+This is not an introductory tutorial to Typescript or Mongoose.
 It is therefore important that you have a basic knowledge on following features of Typescript that we are going to use:
 - Interfaces
 - Types
 - Generics